Harsh854-22/SIGNAI/README.md

 ### **5. Export Functionality**
 📂 **Excel (XLSX) Export** – Save translations with timestamp, ASL video (if saved), translated text, and TTS audio (if generated). <br>
 📄 **PDF Export** – Generates formatted transcripts, organized by date/time with optional ASL gesture thumbnails. <br>
-📥 **Easy Access** – Go to "Translation History", select entries, and export as Excel or PDF for analysis, reports, or sharing.
+📥 **Easy Access** – Go to "Translation History", select entries, and export as Excel or PDF for analysis, reports, or sharing.  <br>
+🔊 **Audio Export (MP3)** – Export TTS-generated audio files individually or as a batch for offline playback or sharing.